Airag, Dornogovi

 Airag (Айраг, also Khar-Airag, Hara-Ayrag, Kumis) is a sum (district) and town of Dornogovi Province in southeastern Mongolia.
 Airag sum center is a fluorspar mining settlement, the primary fluorspar mining and processing enterprises are at Bor-Öndör city (Khentii aimag).
-The railway station connecting Bor-Öndör (60 km) via Airag to Ulan Bator and Beijing is at the sum center.
+The railway station connecting Bor-Öndör (60 km) via Airag to Ulaanbaatar and Beijing is at the sum center.
 In 2009, its population was 3,598.

 Geography

 The district has a total area of 7,400 km^{2}.

 Administrative divisions

 The district is divided into four bags, which are: